romainringenbach/Penguin/_posts/2016-04-23-Alpha_release.md

 - Logo, title and description : stupid management
 - Basic navigation bar

-# Things are not take in charge
+# Things that are not supported

 - responsive design
 - navigation decorations